 The Georgia Prompt Payment Act strengthens the rights of contractors, subcontractors and materialmen working on construction projects throughout the state; similarly, the Federal Prompt Pay Rule enhances the rights of contractors, subcontractors and materialmen working on federal public contracts.
-In other to maximize the benefits of these statutes, however, it is imperative to engage the services of a Georgia construction lawyer who is familiar with all of the rights and benefits of the Prompt Payment Acts, filing a mechanics and materialmen’s liens, filing payment bond claims as well as other contractual remedies which you may have.
-The construction attorneys at the Cobb Law Group have handled thousands of matters on behalf of contractors and suppliers, and our experience is unequaled anywhere in the state!
+In other to maximize the benefits of this statute, however, it is often best utilized with a claimant’s other rights such as the filing a mechanics and materialmen’s lien, filing payment bond claims (e.g., Miller Act and Little Miller Act Claims) as well as utilizing other available contractual remedies.

 Our construction law attorneys are highly-versed in the benefits and the application of Georgia’s Prompt Pay statute as well as all of the other remedies which may be available to a construction professional who has not been paid for its services or materials.
 Enforcing rights under these statutes increase the likelihood that a claimant can recovery pre-judgment interest and attorneys fees.
 Plus, the Prompt Payment Act provides different deadlines depending on whether the claimant works directly for the project owner, the general contractor or a specialty subcontractor.
 The Cobb Law Group’s attorney understand all of these differences and can properly use the various prompt pay statutes in our representation of you if you have not received payment for your labor, equipment or materials.